UnitedPlanet/intrexx-in-docker/README.md

 Additionally for every major version, there is a specific latest tag, e.g. `21.03-latest`.
 This may be used to automatically receive the most recent patches but to avoid major version upgrades.

+Please refer to the [Docker Hub page](https://hub.docker.com/r/unitedplanet/intrexx) for a complete list of available tags.

 # FAQ

 ## Is this deployment scalable?